Physical Evolution through Pregnancy (PEP) project

-We are currently recruiting wahine who are pregnant, have recently given birth, or are hoping to soon be pregnant for the Physical Evolution Through Exercise Project at AUT Millennium (Antares Place, Albany, Auckland).
+We are currently recruiting wahine who are pregnant, have recently given birth, or are hoping to soon be pregnant for the Physical Evolution Through Pregnancy Project at AUT Millennium (Antares Place, Albany, Auckland).
 You can express your interest to participate in our online form.

 What participants should expect

 You receive monthly health checks (heart rate, blood pressure, temperature, respiration rate, oxygen saturation, body mass) and see how your body shape changes over pregnancy.

 You also receive personal reports of how your body is changing to support the growth of your baby with an opportunity to connect with health professionals between your scheduled appointments.

 A number of participant-only wellbeing seminars will be offered with a variety of experts from various fields such as nutrition, exercise and physical activity.

 There will be opportunities for personalised exercise plans to meet your needs and those of your whanau.